alerta/alerta-docs/index.rst

 License
 -------

-This project is licensed under the Apache license.
+This project is licensed under the Apache license, Version 2.0 .

 .. toctree::
    :maxdepth: 2